WeCodeMakeCode/arcade-sprite-data-revised/README.md

-# sprite-data-revised
+# arcade-sprite-data-revised

- * The changes to Sprite Data Extnesion are:
+ This MakeCode Arcade extension is the same as Arcade Sprite Data Extnesion on Arcade's dashboard except:
- *      "mySprite" instead oh "item,"
+     *  the blocks use "mySprite" instead oh "item,"
- *      an image specification that allows any kind of image,
+     *  has an image specification that allows any kind of image,
      *  and a couple of corrections in the comments

 ## Use as Extension